In The Kitchen: Traveling Epicurean makes refreshing dish for summer

 4. Poor into a large bowl and set a side

-5. Place 2 tbsp. dill, 2 fresh basil leaves plus 2 c. cut up watermelon, cut up Vidalia onion, cucumber and red pepper into blender, and purée with red vinegar, and rice wine vinegar
+5. Place 2 tablespoon dill, 2 fresh basil leaves plus 2 cup cut up watermelon, cut up Vidalia onion, cucumber and red pepper into blender, and purée with red vinegar, and rice wine vinegar

-6. Add this purée to the lg bowl with the tomato puree and mix together
+6. Add this purée to the large bowl with the tomato puree and mix together

 7. Taste for seasoning, add salt, pepper and honey and all the “fine diced” tomatoes, English cucumber, orange, red peppers and jalapeño

-8. If possible, let sit in refrigerator for 2 hours to allow spices and veggies to marry
+8. If possible, let sit in refrigerator for two hours to allow spices and veggies to marry

-9. Ladle watermelon gazpacho into bowls, top with cut up watermelon cubes, crumbled feta, fresh dill sprigs and 1 tsp crushed garlic croutons
+9. Ladle watermelon gazpacho into bowls, top with cut up watermelon cubes, crumbled feta, fresh dill sprigs and 1 teaspoon crushed garlic croutons